iOS Architecture at Google

 Sophisticated but Homegrown

-Protocol-oriented programming, for example.
+Protocol-oriented programming is the clearest example.
 Apple's WWDC 2015 talk on Protocol-Oriented Programming in Swift had reshaped how the external community thought about abstraction and composition.
-Inside Google, where Swift adoption was minimal, those ideas hadn't penetrated.
+Inside Google, where Swift adoption was minimal, those ideas hadn't landed.
 We were still doing class hierarchies and delegation in Objective-C while the rest of the world was building with protocol extensions and associated types.

 Under a Rock, but a Comfortable One

 What I'm taking away from these two years isn't any specific framework or pattern.
-It's an appreciation for a tension that exists in every large engineering org: the pull toward building everything yourself (because you can, and because it fits your exact needs) versus the pull toward adopting community standards (because you get shared knowledge, faster iteration, and portability).
+It's the tension in every large engineering org: build everything yourself because it fits your exact needs, or adopt community standards because you get shared knowledge, faster iteration, and portability.
+Google chose to build, and at Google's scale and resources that mostly works.
+But the gap it creates between inside and outside compounds over time.